 Instead, we provide you with your options so that you can make decisions that will positively affect the outcome of your case.
 You have a choice in what to do.

-What Should I Look For in a Criminal Defense Attorney in St. Paul, Minnesota?
+What Should I Look For in a Minnesota Criminal Defense Attorney?

 If you ever find yourself arrested or charged with a crime, you should seek a criminal defense lawyer immediately.
 Hiring the right lawyer is essential in a criminal case so you can potentially reduce or eliminate your sentence.
 But how do you know who’s the right lawyer?